lostyawolfer/3008/readme.md

 ## works on servers!
-don't hesitate to invite your friends to play together while waiting for an official server.
+don't hesitate to invite your friends to play together while waiting for an official server!